FDSN/StationXML/docs/level-channel.rst

    .. container:: description

-      The depth of the sensor under the local surface ground level, in positive meters.
+      The depth of the sensor relative to the local ground surface level, in meters.

 .. tabularcolumns::|l|l|l|1|1|